jpashayev/ers/README.md

 ## Getting Started
 * use "git clone <repo-link>" to clone the repo
-* setup a db in postgres with sample data
+* setup schmea and a new SQLScript with ersSampleScript in postgres
+* populate script with sample data
 * setup your env variables in environment variables
   - db_url - url of database
   - db_user - databse username